Leo-Youmbi/alx-system_engineering-devops/0x00-shell_basics/README.md

 1-listit: a script that displays the contents list of your current directory.
 2-bring_me_home: a script that  changes the working directory to the user’s home directory.
 3-listfiles: a script that displays current directory contents in a long format.
 4-listmorefiles: a script that displays current directory contents, including hidden files (starting with .).
+5-listfilesdigitonly: a script that displays current directory contents.